nosqlbench/nosqlbench-docs/site/content/reference/core_activity_parameters.md

 workload.

 Each activity can be created with a number of threads.
-It is important to adjust this setting to the system types used by nosqlbench.
+It is important to adjust this setting to the system types used by NoSQLBench.

 _default value_ : For now, the default is simply *1*.
 Users must be aware of this setting and adjust it to a reasonable value for their workloads.